airalab/robonomics-grant-program/proposals/smart_bin_w2v.md

 ## 6. Project Schedule :date:

-> Here you can provide the table of expected tasks with a short description of every task.
-This list is not strict, and you are free to adhere to a different schedule during the grant implementation.
-First of all, the list is needed so that you can orientate yourself on the upcoming project.
-Secondly, such a list will demonstrate to us that you have a clear understanding of the goals and objectives.

-> Alternatively, if your table is too large, you can upload the table as a image.
-How to upload and use images is described in section 2.

 | No. | Task description                       | Start/end dates |
 |:---:|:--------------------------------------:|:---------------:|
 | 1 |Initiation Opportunity and Risk Analysis|      01.21 - 02.21      |